 Marian University Preparatory School's (MU Prep's) high school program serves students in grades 9–10, with plans to expand through grade 12 in the coming years.
 Check our student eligibility page for the full list of states where our program is available.

 What are the costs?

 Marian University Preparatory School is a private school.
-We provide Indiana-licensed teachers and instructional materials.
-Students and families will be responsible for providing some consumable materials (such as printer ink and paper).
-Our enrollment consultants can help address your technological and computer questions and needs.
+We provide licensed teachers and instructional materials.
+Students and families will be responsible for providing some school supplies, such as printer ink and paper.
+Because our classes are online, a computer with an internet connection is required.
+Loaner computers are available for families based on demonstrated financial need.
+Our enrollment consultants can help address your technology and computer questions and needs.

 What's my role as a parent?